Constitution of Georgia (U.S. state): Article III: Legislative Branch

 Article Three describes the Legislative Branch of Georgia's government.
 The Article establishes legislative powers; the General Assembly's composition; officers of the General Assembly; organizations and procedures; the enactment of laws; the exercise of legislative power; method of impeachment; insurance regulation; appropriations; and retirement systems.
 Representatives must be at least 21 years old, have been a citizen of the state for at least two years, and be a resident of their district for at least one year.
 Senators must be 25 years old, have been a citizen for two years, and live in the district they represent for at least one year.
 Article Three establishes meetings, time limit and adjournment of the General Assembly and allows each house to establish its own rules of procedure, provide for its own employees and interim committees may be created by the General Assembly or by either house.

 Article Three also prohibits the legislature from appropriating "gratuities" to individual members of the public.
 This clause prevents the state and local governments from directly giving money to individuals.
 It has been used to block proposed reparations to African Americans.

 Article IV: Constitutional Boards and Commissions

 Article Four describes Constitutional Boards and Commissions.
-This article consists of seven cections describing six boards and commissions and their powers.
+This article consists of seven sections describing six boards and commissions and their powers.
 Section I deals with the creation of a Public Service Commission to regulate utilities.
 Section II created the State Board of Pardons and Paroles and outlines how parole can be given.
 Section III created the State Personnel Board and states how members are chosen.
 Section IV created the State Transportation Board.
 Sections V is responsible for the Veterans Service.
 Section VI created the Board of Natural Resources and outlines how members are chosen.
 Section VII outlines the qualifications, compensations, removal from office, and powers and duties of members of Constitutional boards and commissions.